The Solar System: A Brief Overview

 The Solar System: A Brief Overview | Educational Resource

-Historical Perspectives on the Solar System
+Introduction to the Solar System

 A description of the eight planets in order of their distance from the Sun: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 It also notes that Pluto is now considered a dwarf planet.